LEARNAcademy/syllabus/ruby/intro.md

 It's a bit tricky to explain what an "object" is; but, loosely speaking, it's a thing that you send a message to.
 All the action in Ruby happens because you send a message to an object.

-In order for an object to respond meaningfully to a message, it must somehow possess internal knowledge of that message a pre-existing, primed response, saying what should happen when this particular message arrives.
+In order for an object to respond meaningfully to a message, it must somehow possess internal knowledge of that message and have a pre-existing, primed response saying what should happen when this particular message arrives.

 This primed response is called a method.
 In other words, a method is simply a set of instructions saying what an object should do in response to a particular message.